Blake Gottesman: Career

 Gottesman worked as a junior aide to then-White House Chief of Staff Andrew Card at the beginning of Bush's first presidential term and became Bush's full-time personal aide in February 2002.
 Gottesman was responsible for managing Bush's day-to-day activities and traveled with him to functions and on overseas trips.
 In a 2006 Time article on Gottesman, he was said to understand Bush's moods and tendencies better than most of his other advisors, leading many to have discussions with him on issues before presenting them to the President.
 When compared to fictional presidential aide Charlie Young in television series The West Wing, Gottesman stated, "Our jobs are probably pretty similar."

-In his role as a personal aide, Gottesman performed a wide range of duties, from dog-sitting the president's Scottish terriers, Barney and Miss Beazley, to carrying the president's speeches and giving him the two-minute warning before a speech begins.
 After his stint as an aide, he enrolled in Harvard Business School, graduating in 2008.
 His admission to the school despite not having received an undergraduate degree was criticized by many media commentators.

 After the inauguration of President Barack Obama, Gottesman joined Berkshire Partners, a Boston-based private equity firm, as a senior associate.
 Since then, Gottesman has been elevated to managing director at Berkshire.